kubernetes/ingress-nginx/docs/deploy/index.md

 #### AWS

-In AWS, we use a Network load balancer (NLB) to expose the NGINX Ingress controller behind a Service of `Type=LoadBalancer`.
+In AWS, we use a Network load balancer (NLB) to expose the Ingress-Nginx Controller behind a Service of `Type=LoadBalancer`.

 !!! info
     The provided templates illustrate the setup for legacy in-tree service load balancer for AWS NLB.